Gen-X Parents Like Me Refuse To Praise Their Kids For Anything Less Than 100%

 When she walked off the court after the game (without a single bead of sweat on her forehead), my mother and mother-in-law were waiting with open arms to shower her with “good jobs” and pats on the back.
 And quite frankly, it made me sick.

-There have been many times my daughter deserves applause but that day she did not.
+Many times my daughter deserves applause, but that day she did not.
 Her grandmothers were lying to her.
 She hadn’t done a good job.

-My mother praised everything that I did as a child, even when I didn’t give 100%.
-After every mucked-up piano recital or lost softball game, she droned on and on about how well I had performed, even when I knew damn well that I'd sucked.
+My mother praised everything I did as a child, even when I didn’t give 100%.
+After every mucked-up piano recital or lost softball game, she droned on and on about how well I had performed, even when I knew that I'd sucked.

 I was completely capable of fielding a ball or flawlessly playing a piano piece, but when I hadn’t practiced, it was always evident.
 I often didn’t deserve her praises, and over time, her always adoring attitude gave me a complex.
 I didn’t believe I had to work hard because everything I did, no matter how poorly, was good enough for Mommy.